jhofseth/QED-Vacuum-Thrust-Control/README.md

 ### Installation

-If using Windows 11, ninstall other versions of python if not already using Python Manager
+If using Windows 11, uninstall other versions of python if not already using Python Manager, then change the default version as below to 3.12.
+I was using legacy installers and it refused to respect explicit commands to use 3.12 when creating a virtual environment, and using pip, etc., thereafter.
+I even removed path entries for higher versions of python and this solved using the correct version of python, but pip was still using the higher version.
+It is probably possible to do that plus edit the legacy INI, but I did it this way:

 Install Python Manager [https://www.python.org/downloads/](https://www.python.org/downloads/)